hydroper-jet/lang/spec/1.0/source/src/overview/conditional-compilation.md

 # Conditional compilation

-A simplified conditional language with the same lexical grammar as that of the Jet language is supported by Jet, used within conditional compilation.

-The Jet language supports the `configuration` directive to allow expanding directives using the conditional language.
+The Jet language supports the `configuration` directive to allow expanding directives using a conditional language.

 ```
 package com.x.y {